Chao-Xi/jxazurebook/docs/ab100/2ab100_exam.md

 A company uses multiple Microsoft Copilot Studio agents across different channels.

-You need to recommend a monitoring solution that provides comprehensive telemetry data and performance insights for the agents.
+You need to recommend a monitoring solution that provides **comprehensive telemetry data and performance insights for the agents**.

 What should you include in the recommendation?